 The trail gradually descends briefly and then starts to ascend afterwards towards the Larke Glacier.
 The path becomes easier and ends at the start of the next day’s climb at Dharmasala.
 (3 hours)

 The trail quickly drops in and out of a glacier and then starts to drop towards the lower valley through the forest.
 The path once again follows the river by its banks and finally passes through Surki Khola and Goa while consistently losing more altitude.
-The path continues to get downhill and finally ends at Tilche.
-(6-7 hours)
+The path continues to get downhill at Tilche.
+Now Short climbing hill up lead us to Dharapani we connected popular Annapurna Circuit trail stay overnight at Dharapani.
+8-9 hours.

-After Breakfast we will drive to Kathmandu with our private Car along the Marshyangdi river valley.
-Following the Prithivi high way and enjoy the afternoon in Kathmandu.
-(5-6 hours drive)
+After Breakfast we will drive to Kathmandu via Besisahar with our private Jeep along the Marshyangdi river valley.
+Following the Prithivi high way toward to Kathmandu about 9 hours’ drive brought to Kathmandu stay overnight at Kathmandu.

 A representative from Visit Himalaya Treks Pvt.
 Ltd. will check your flight tickets and transfer you to the airport before two hours from your flight with a hope of seeing you again in the future.